-2. Members or other individuals are notified through publication of this Policy that the Royal College may share Personal Information with third party organizations outside of Canada.
+Members or other impacted individuals are notified through publication of this Policy that the Royal College may share personal information with third party organizations outside of Canada.

-The Privacy Officer, Director, eSolutions, is responsible for administering this Policy and identifying and communicating ways that the Royal College can improve compliance with this Policy.
+Royal College Legal Counsel and Privacy Officer is responsible for administering this Policy and identifying and communicating recommendations to further enable compliance with this Policy.

-Managers/Directors of each unit/directorate are responsible for implementing recommendations for improving compliance with this Policy.
+Managers/Directors of each unit/directorate are responsible for implementing recommendations for enabling compliance with this Policy.

 The Royal College of Physicians and Surgeons of Canada